momo20122/project_portfolio/README.md

   A machine learning project for a public Kaggle competition titled "Titanic - Machine Learning from Disaster"

-  Created machine learning models using Python to predict whether a passanger survived the Titanic incident
+  Created machine learning models using Python to predict whether a passenger survived the Titanic incident

   Placed 2886/13995 for my best entry as of 12/29/2021, under the nickname "MomoDS"